DynamicProgrammingEECS441/PicassoXS/src/backend/README.md

 `--model_name=NAME` specifies the name of the model to save as after training is finished.

-We also include a shell script `inference.sh` for users to run the above command.
+We also include a shell script `train.sh` for users to run the above command.
 To use the script,

-1. Run `chmod +x inference.sh`
+1. Run `chmod +x train.sh`
 2. Edit the contents if needed
-3. Run `./inference.sh`
+3. Run `./train.sh`

 ## *Inference*
 ### Usage Example: